MicrosoftDocs/visualstudio-docs/docs/vsto/extending-word-documents-and-excel-workbooks-in-vsto-add-ins-at-run-time.md

 -   Access application-level events that are exposed by Word and Excel for specific documents, workbooks, and worksheets.

- To use this functionality, you generate an object at run time that extends the document or workbook.
+ To use this functionality, you generate an object at runtime that extends the document or workbook.

  **Applies to:** The information in this topic applies to VSTO Add-in projects for the following applications: Excel and Word.
 For more information, see [Features available by Office application and project type](../vsto/features-available-by-office-application-and-project-type.md).